AaltoIIC/Co-Des/README.md

 **/measurements/analyze_results.py**
 This script takes two files as an input: execution times of analyzing assemblies (see: /measurements/measurements_combined.csv) and results of analyzing assemblies (see: /measurements/results.csv).
 The script plots the execution times (see: /measurements/execution_times.pdf) and torsional vibration amplitudes (see: /measurements/results.pdf).
-In addition, it prints the
+In addition, it prints the exection times including min, max, median, average and mean absolute error.

 **/measurements/execution_times.pdf**
+Execution times plottes with Violin plot style.

 **/measurements/find_optimal_design_threaded_measurements.py**
+This is a modified version of the *find_optimal_design_threaded.py* in the root folder for the measurements.
+The modifications include functions to measure execution times and limiting the number of concurrent connections to the Flask server.

 **/measurements/measurements_combined.csv**
+Execution times of running *find_optimal_design_threaded_measurements.py* script with the given parameters.

 **/measurements/results.csv**
+Maximum torsional vibration of the tested assemblies.

 **/measurements/results.pdf**
+Plot of maximum torsional vibration of the tested assemblies.

 **/measurements/tests.py**
+This script is use to run performance measurements.
+First a DTID of a system design, i.e., Digital Design Template is given as input.
+Thereafter, user can either specify the list of components that script uses to find optimal component candidates or a DTID of a component catalog stored in Twinbase, for example, https://dtid.org/4802e224-b05d-45df-9b5e-35a8f23af79f.